SadeemAlharthi/Benchmarking_Multiple_Deep_Learning_Models_for_Enhanced_COVID-19_Detection/README.md

 # Licensing
 Our scientific paper has been included in the WHO in Global literature on Coronavirus disease.
 Cite our paper: http://paper.ijcsns.org/07_book/202008/20200811.pdf

+# Contact
+If you have any suggestions or questions, please reach out to sadeem1.alharthi on Gmail